Sandy Lake - Sackville River Regional Park Coalition

 Let's resolve unfinished business by finally protecting Sandy Lake and Sackville River

 Our Coalition includes partners who share the long-term vision that people who care about the area have worked so hard to bring to fruition.
 Land protection would benefit Sandy, Marsh, and Jack Lakes (and accompanying wildlife), and the Sackville River’s watershed.
 An expanded Regional Park would provide an outstanding place for public access to nature and recreation for a growing city.
 Protection of this area is a key part of the Halifax region’s goal for a functioning Green Network Plan.

-Join us in working towards the creation of Sandy Lake - Sackville River Regional Park.
+Join us in working towards the creation of a large, healthy Sandy Lake - Sackville River Regional Park.